duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 * Adapt each working example with the new way to provide data ```data-flot``` and ```data-wet-boew```
 * Find a way to ease the adhoc integration of preset.

+* Suggestion: Discuss about the name for the setting ```reverseTblParsing``` to know if it is enough meaningful as is and a web editior will know (by deduction) that the primary vector is the table column then the secondary vector is the table row.
+This is a reverse parsing methodology compared of what is written in the HTML5 specification in regards of how to parse a table.

 ### JSON Data